Maria Alvarado Kristensson's group

 SADB Kinases: Until now, our research has been focused on the function of a group of Ser/Thr kinases named SADB.
 In a non-transformed cell, SADB:s normal action is to preserve genome stability during cell cycle.
 Disturbed activity of SADB leads to formation of transformed cells containing an increased or decreased DNA content.
 In our body, these transformed cells will continue to divide.
 After each cell cycle, the cells can further suffer from DNA changes and they become genetically unstable.
 Continued uncontrolled cell division will lead to tumor formation.
 Our group wants to describe the mechanisms by which SADB kinase activity contributes to tumor formation.

-The lab is located in the center for molecular pathology at Malmö's university hospital.
+The lab is located at Malmö's university hospital.
 The unit is well equipped in a highly dynamic research community.